alexbers/manual-tls/README.md

 This python project implements tls manually.
 It not tries to implement all variety of key-exchange and encryption protocols.
-Instead it implements only one - TLS 1.0 with Diffie-Hellman key exchange, AES-256 encryption with Cipher-block chaining and SHA1 hashing algo.
+Instead it implements only one - TLS 1.3 with Diffie-Hellman key exchange, AES-128 encryption in Galois/Counter mode and SHA256 hashing algo.
 Also it not supports advanced features like client's authentication, compression, session tickets, etc. It even doesn't support server certificate chain validation.
 But without all this the code is sipmpler.